Enter Bird's Name in Search Box:

 |6" 15.2cm||10" 25.4cm||0.6oz 17g||Vireonidae||Vireo olivaceus|

-Distribution: Found throughout North America, from western side of Newfoundland to as far north as James Bay, bordering Ontario and Quebec.
-Parts of the western Northwest Territories to the western coast of British Columbia, south into Oregon, through the northern regions of the midwestern states, down into Texas, over into Florida and up into Canada.
+Distribution: It is found throughout North America, from the western side of Newfoundland, as far north as James Bay, bordering Ontario and Quebec.
+Parts of the western Northwest Territories to the western coast of British Columbia, south into Oregon and through the northern regions of the midwestern states, down into Texas and over into Florida and up into Canada.